Resume Tips

 - Be sure to use a concise and well-structured format.

-- Be sure to proofread the document thoroughly for any mistakes.
+- Make sure you proofread your work thoroughly for any errors.

 Additional Information